 Her Persian translation was published by Naakojaa, a Persian-language digital publisher based in Paris.
 It is only available in a digital edition in Iran, although the Kindle edition is available worldwide, and a print edition is available in France.

-Although she does not identify as queer, Sepideh Jodeyri is sensitive to LGBT issues: "I am a feminist, which means that I believe in the equality of human rights, for all origins, sexes, religions, sexual orientations."
-Her dedication is closely connected to her personal memories of Fereydoun Farrokhzzad, the entertainer, activist, and iconic political figure who was forced into exile after Iran's Islamic Revolution in 1979.
-He was also gay.
+Although she does not herself identify as queer, Jodeyri is sensitive to LGBT issues: "I am a feminist, which means that I believe in the equality of human rights, for all origins, sexes, religions, sexual orientations."
+Her dedication is closely connected to her personal memories of Fereydoun Farrokhzzad, the gay entertainer, activist, and iconic political figure who was forced into exile after Iran's Islamic Revolution in 1979.
 Jodeyri and her family spent a lot of time with Farrokhzzad, and she tells of him singing and playing the guitar for her when she was a child.
 Farrokhzzad was killed while living in exile in Germany for what are suspected to be political reasons.

 Jodeyri says of Farrokhzzad: "I will never forget the great memories that I have of him and his strong personality."
 Her support of LGBT rights is, in part, a tribute to him.
 "I ... fight against dogmatism which exists in ...
 Iranian society against the LGBT community, via my posts on Facebook, my interviews, my articles, and the translation of (Blue)."

 This is especially significant because the rights—and even the existence—of LGBT Iranians have been thoroughly and institutionally denied by the Iranian government.
 In a speech at Columbia University in New York in 2007, President Mahmoud Ahmadinejad famously said: "In Iran we don't have homosexuals like you do in your country … we do not have this phenomenon.
 I don't know who has told you that we have!"